 This further confirms that Victor Daniels worked for Ray "Crash" Corrigan and Corriganville where he operated the photo shop and sold Indian memorabilia, pictures, etc. In early December, 1998, Ed Phillips sent me an e-mail.
 He had talked to some of the folks that used to work at Corriganville and confirmed that Daniels ran the photo shop and lived on the movie ranch.

-❋ In early July, 1998, I sent a US Mail letter to Tommy Corrigan (Ray Corrigan's son), who owns a restaurant in California.
+❋ In early July, 1998, I sent a US Mail letter to Tommy Corrigan (Ray Corrigan's son), who has a restaurant in Thousand Oaks, California.
 I asked whether he had any remembrances or pictures of Daniels working at the movie ranch.
 However, that letter went un-answered.
+(Sad to report that Tom Corrigan passed away on March 14, 2018.)

 |On the left is a mini-bio of Daniels that I found in March, 1999 while rummaging through some movie pressbooks.
 This is from the pressbook for THE LONE RANGER RIDES AGAIN (Republic, 1939) serial.|

-Other biographies have have Daniels as Cherokee, but this pressbook biography states his Muscogee tribe heritage.
+Other biographies have have Daniels as Cherokee, but this pressbook biography states his Muscogee tribal heritage.
 It also includes a mention of his time at the University of Arizona, (and which we were unable to find any records on him from that school).
 If he did attend the University of Arizona at Tucson, he did so under a different name.

 How much of this is true versus studio publicity ...
 I dunno.